lqxp/lqxp-client/README.md

 bun run build:android -- --apk --target aarch64
 ```

 Release APK signing is configured through environment variables.
-Both `flake.nix`/`shell.nix` and `scripts/build-android.sh` load a local `.env` file automatically if it exists. `.env`, keystores, and generated Gradle signing files are ignored by git.
+Via `flake.nix` and `scripts/build-android.sh` load a local `.env` file automatically if it exists. `.env`, keystores, and generated Gradle signing files are ignored by git.

 Create a new local signing password and `.env` file: